uc-cdis/data-portal/docs/portal_config.md

   },
   "userAccessToSite": { // optional: user must have access to a resorces to acess the site
     "enabled": true,// optional: enable ristricted access
-    "noAccessMessage": "Access to this site requires special access.",// optional: defaults to this value "deniedPageURL": "/access-denied"//optional: defaults to this value },
+    "noAccessMessage": "Access to this site requires special access.",// optional: defaults to this value, first email addresses will be turned into mailto link if used
+    "deniedPageURL": "/access-denied"//optional: defaults to this value },
   "connectSrcCSPWhitelist": [ // optional; Array of urls to add to the header CSP (Content-Security-Policy) connect-src 'self'